Alejandra Avalos-Pacheco

 About me

-I am an Universitätsassistentin (Assistant Professor non-tenure track) in the Research Unit of Applied Statistics (ASTAT) at the Vienna University of Technology (TU Wien).
+I am a tenure track Universitätsassistentin in the Institute of Applied Statistics at JKU Linz, Austria.
 I am also an affiliated member at Harvard University in the Harvard-MIT Center for Regulatory Science.

 My main goal is to create interpretable and computationally efficient models for large complex data.
 I aim to give a better understanding of real world problems, and help to provide fast accurate decisions.
 I am interested in applications to problems in medicine, in particular cancer.
 I develop statistical methods for large heterogenous data, mainly leveraging Bayesian and probabilistic machine learning algorithms, and focusing on data integration.
 My main research interests include high-dimensional inference, applied Bayesian statistical modelling, dimensionality reduction, heterogenous data integration, graphical models, and clinical trials.